06000208/obsidian-items/README.md

 ⚠️ This is a work in progress, and there are no releases available yet.

-This plugin is a sister project to [item engine](https://github.com/06000208/item-engine), a WebExtension applying similar ideas to browser bookmarks.
+This plugin is a sister project to the [items browser extension](https://github.com/06000208/items-extension), a WebExtension implementing the same ideas in a browser, and [items service](https://github.com/06000208/items-service), a node.js web server implementation

 ## Features